Alabama family pleads for return of son missing on family trip in Japan

 ‘I need him back’

 The family is trying to stay positive, but every day has been “awful,” Higginbotham said.
-She added that one of the worst moments was bagging up Weston’s clothes and giving them to police for sniffer dogs to use.
+One of the worst moments was bagging up Weston’s clothes and giving them to police for sniffer dogs to use.
 “And then I think – it’s raining, how are they going to find him?
 How are the dogs going to pick up his scent?”

 Ordinary Japanese civilians have also pitched in to help.
 “It almost brings me to tears, of what these Japanese people have done for us,” Higginbotham said, describing volunteers who traveled hours by train to hand out flyers, or who helped act as translators at various police stations.

-She added that none of Weston’s credit cards have been used and his outdoors experience has equipped him with good survival skills.
+None of Weston’s credit cards have been used and his outdoors experience has equipped him with good survival skills, she added.

 “We have all the hope that he’s going to be found somewhere,” said Weston’s father, Keith.
 “He pops up at another train station, I don’t know – but until we find him, one way or another, he’s out there, he’s moving somewhere, and we’re going to find him.”